GameCrazed/MandMUsefulTools/README.md

 - A Variable Powers Manager (a simple page to allow for the easy tracking of which powers are currently active.
 Allows for exporting & importing of powers)

 Feel free to download and use.
 Also feel free to suggest additions and report issues.
 Who knows, I may even fix them!

+## Final Update
+In the time since I first made this site I have decided to take things further by hosting it on a GitHub Pages site (found here: https://github.com/GameCrazed/gamecrazed.github.io).
+I'd recommend you use that now although there's nothing wrong with this site and it is still perfectly usable.